maxonthegit/PPspliT/README.md

 ----

 # Troubleshooting

-* _The add-in is splitting only the first slide instead of the whole slide deck._ \
+_The add-in is splitting only the first slide instead of the whole slide deck._

 Maybe you have accidentally selected the first slide in the left-side thumbnail pane of PowerPoint.
 Just try clicking anywhere in the main pane of PowerPoint (i.e., the slide editor) and try PPspliTting again.

+---

+_The (Windows) installer fails to recognize any PowerPoint releases (error message "the add in has been left unconfigured")._

+This may happen, for example, when a pre installed OEM PowerPoint release is being used.
+There is not much that can be done to address this issue, as specially packed PowerPoint releases may be harder to detect for the installer and the effort to improve its recognition capabilities exceeds the user reported impact of this problem.
+However, you can still work around this little problem by performing a [manual installation](#manual-installation).

+---

-* _Error "Macro cannot be found or has been disabled because of security" is displayed every time I try to split slides._ \
+_Error "Macro cannot be found or has been disabled because of security" is displayed every time a split is attempted._

 As an outdated but, possibly, still valid explanation, a [security update released by Microsoft](http://support.microsoft.com/kb/2598041/en-us") around April 2012 may cause this issue with most VBA-based applications that make use